amarakon/eisvogel/README.md

 [![Build Status](https://travis-ci.com/Wandmalfarbe/pandoc-latex-template.svg?branch=master)](https://travis-ci.com/Wandmalfarbe/pandoc-latex-template)

 A clean **pandoc LaTeX template** to convert your markdown files to PDF or LaTeX.
 It is designed for lecture notes and exercises with a focus on computer science.
 The template is compatible with pandoc 2.
+This is my fork of Eisvogel that improves on the original by first removing color support since most documents will be printed in black and white.
+It also improves tables.

 ## Preview